plone/documentation/docs/install/create-project-cookieplone.md

 ## Choose a user interface

-With Cookieplone you can create projects that either use the {term}`Volto` frontend or the {term}`Classic UI` frontend.
+With Cookieplone, you can create projects that use either {term}`Volto` or {term}`Classic UI` as a frontend, or user interface.

-You need to decide which type of project to create first.
+First, choose a Plone frontend.
-Read {doc}`/conceptual-guides/choose-user-interface` and test them on https://demo.plone.org (Volto) and https://classic.demo.plone.org (Classic UI).
+You can read {doc}`/conceptual-guides/choose-user-interface` to help inform your choice between Volto and Classic UI.

 (create-project-cookieplone-system-requirements)=